mike-debney/zerogrid/README.md

 -   **Throttleable loads** - Support for loads that can operate at variable power levels (e.g., EV chargers can be throttled between minimum and maximum amperage)
 -   **External constraints** - Optional `can_turn_on_entity` allows external conditions to control whether a load can be turned on (e.g., only try to charge EV when car is plugged in)
 -   **Soft start compensation** - Configurable delay period uses expected load instead of measured load to account for soft starts and measurement delays
--   **Overload detection** - Immediately sheds loads if consumption exceeds safe limits for more than `recalculate_interval_seconds * 3`, automatically recovers once sufficient load is shed
+-   **Overload detection** - Immediately sheds loads if consumption exceeds safe limits for more than `recalculate_interval_seconds`, automatically recovers once sufficient load is shed
 -   **Emergency abort** - Cuts all loads if critical sensors become unavailable, requires manual re-enabling of load-control
 -   **Rate limiting** - Reduces wear on contactors from rapid switching

+## Disclaimer

+**Use at Your Own Risk**

+This software is provided "as is," without any warranty of any kind, express or implied.
+The authors and contributors are not liable for any damages or losses, including but not limited to property damage, personal injury, or financial loss, arising from the use or inability to use this software.

+Controlling high-power electrical systems is inherently dangerous.
+It is your responsibility to ensure that your system is installed and configured safely and in compliance with all local laws and regulations.

 ## How It Works